MaeX15/csgo_aimbot/README.md

 2.open csgo and set to size 1280*720 and put the window to the left and top of the screen

-3.run gogo_aimbot.py and the the the aimbot should on
+3.run gogo_aimbot.py and then the aimbot should on

 4.or u can create your own datasets use labelimg and then run train.py to train your own gogo.pt